SupremeSingh/Awesome-ZK/README.md

 If you are a developer, and want an absolutely bare bones example of an implementation, check out the repository folders above.

 The first one is a solution set to Cairo Playground - an initiative by StarkWare to help on board developers to their ecosystem.
 The second one, though, is a DIY ERC-20 implementation with testing, JS integrations and lots of links to resources and cool new projects you can try out for yourself !!
+Once you are feeling good about the general structure of this code, and want to build something from scratch, I recommend using this [template](https://github.com/sambarnes/prototype) for Protostar.

 ## 3 - Check out some products